 - State-issued identification

-Once your business has a line of credit, it’s free to draw from it as it needs.
-Since it’s a revolving credit line, you’ll likely have monthly minimum repayments based on your balance.
+Since Consumers Credit Union has a revolving line of credit, you’ll likely have monthly minimum repayments based on your balance.
 However, you can save on interest by paying off your balance as quickly as possible.

-Have any questions about your account?
-Reach out to customer service as soon as possible or stop by your local branch.
+To see how your business can make repayments, check your loan agreement.
+If you have any questions or problems with your line, you should reach out to customer service as soon as possible or stop by your local branch.

 Other types of business financing offered by Consumers Credit Union